 Front of House

-Your front-of-house staff are on the front lines of your business.
+Your front-of-house (also defined as FOH) staff are on the front lines of your business.
 They are team players.
 They have the interpersonal skills to handle customers of all kinds, the energy to work long hours on their feet, and the flexibility to handle many tasks at once.

 They are your servers, hosts and hostesses, bartenders, bussers, and managers.

 Servers do more than take orders, serve food, and refill drinks.
 They are an extension of your PR and marketing.
-They can upsell by recommending dishes on the menu.
+They can upsell by suggestive selling like recommending add-on dishes on the menu.
 They can turn one-time customers into regulars by providing quick, friendly, and quality service.

 And they can provide valuable feedback to you on everything from restaurant layout to new menu items.